First Year student registration for FALL

 3) Plan your Liberal Arts courses in Student Planning before registration.
 Remember that ‘planned’ courses are not yet registered courses.
 Register when your registration time is available.

 4) Register for the appropriate Liberal Arts classes online through Student Planning.
 You will have a specific registration appointment time for online registration in January.
-Check WebAdvisor for the day and time.
+Your appointment day and time will be emailed to you by the Registrar’s Office.

 5) Check your schedule to confirm registrations.